 - Pricing: Free plan available, paid plans start at $16/month (billed annually)

 - Design: Extensive collection of over 800 templates, covering pretty much every industry you can think of

 - Features: Massive app market with over 260+ apps for adding niche functionality to your site

 - Support: Includes phone, email, forum, and help center

 Who is Wix best for?

-- If you need a lot of design help and guidance.
-Wix offers pre-populated template designs so you can easily swap in your own business images and content without having to design your own layouts.
-If you want Wix to build a website for you, you can use Wix ADI.
-It is an artificial intelligence design software that asks you what you like and takes your ideas and build a custom website design for you.
+- Users that need a lot of design help and guidance.
+Wix offers pre-populated template designs, so you can easily swap in your own business images and content instead of starting from scratch.
+Alternatively, you can use Wix ADI – this is an artificial intelligence design software that simply asks you what you like, then takes your ideas and builds a custom website design for you.

-- Support: Includes phone, email, forum, help center
+- Support: Includes 24/7 email, live chat, and help center

 Who is Squarespace best for?